-The Fisherman’s Bastion – world famous for its turrets and for spires – is one of the most well-known attractions of the Buda Castle area, and provides perhaps the most beautiful panorama of the city from the Buda side over the river Danube and its attractions in Budapest.
-It is also one of the most famous and favored destinations for Budapest photo opportunities.
+The Fisherman’s Bastion – world famous for its magnificent views from its turrets and terraces – is one of the most well-known attractions of the Buda Castle area, and provides perhaps the most beautiful panorama of the city from the Buda side over the river Danube and its attractions in Budapest, including the Hungarian Parliament building.
+It is also one of the most famous and favoured destinations for Budapest photo opportunities.

 Opening Hours of Fisherman’s Bastion